Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: Applications to Continuous Network Design with Numerical Experiments

 Table~\ref{tab:Comparison of Methods for Demand Scenarios} summarizes the objective values computed under three different origin-destination demand scenarios \( r \), with the results presented in rows three to six sourced from \cite[Table VII]{suwansirikul1987edo}.
-The objective values reported in the top two rows of the table are obtained through the following procedure.
-Firstly, the capacity expansion variable \( y \) generated at the termination of both algorithms is recorded.
-Then the corresponding VI problem in the CNDP is solved to calculate the link flow variable \( v \).
-Finally, the total costs, i.e., the objective values, are computed by substituting the values of \( y \) and \( v \) obtained in the previous steps.
-From Table~\ref{tab:Comparison of Methods for Demand Scenarios}, it can be observed that in the mid- and high-demand scenarios, \( r=(5.0,10.0)^T \) and \( r=(10.0,20.0)^T \), the proposed algorithms achieve lower objective values with reducing them by 2.12 and 14.49, respectively, compared to the best benchmark results.
+From Table~\ref{tab:Comparison of Methods for Demand Scenarios}, it can be observed that in the mid- and high-demand scenarios, \( r=(5.0,10.0)^T \) and \( r=(10.0,20.0)^T \), the proposed algorithm achieves lower objective values with reducing them by 2.12 and {12.76}, respectively, compared to the best benchmark results.

-To test the efficiency of CDP-ESQM and CDP-AESQM, we compare their performance with the MPCC approach in optimization.
+To test the efficiency of CDP-ESQM, we compare its performance with the MPCC approach in optimization.
 The MPCC reformulation rewrites the constraints of CNDP as the following form of the KKT conditions:

-This reformulation is solved by using the MPCC approach with a relaxation parameter of 0.1 for the complementarity constraints.
+This reformulation is solved by using the MPCC approach with a relaxation parameter of 0.01 for the complementarity constraints.

 We compare the objective values and feasibility as metrics to assess the degree of constraint violation during the iterative process.
-The objective values at each time point for CDP-ESQM, CDP-AESQM, and the MPCC approach are obtained by employing the same procedure described in Table~\ref{tab:Comparison of Methods for Demand Scenarios}.
+The objective values for both CDP-ESQM and the MPCC approach are calculated using the two-step procedure described above, consistent with the results presented in Table~\ref{tab:Comparison of Methods for Demand Scenarios}.
 Feasibility at each iteration \( k \) is computed by using the following formula:

-We present the evolution of both the objective function values and feasibility over time for the largest demand scenarios.
-The results in Figures~\ref{fig:objective_r3} and~\ref{fig:feasibility_r3} highlight the superior efficiency of CDP-ESQM and CDP-AESQM compared to the MPCC approach.
-Both algorithms achieve lower final objective values and comparable feasibility levels, while exhibiting smoother and more stable convergence.
+We present the evolution of both the objective function values and feasibility over the iterations for the largest demand scenario.
+The results in Figures~\ref{fig:performance_combined} highlight the efficiency of both CDP-ESQM variants (i.e., employing scaled identity and regularized Hessian matrices) compared to the MPCC approach.
+Both proposed variants reach the optimal objective value significantly faster and achieve tighter feasibility tolerances, while exhibiting smoother and more stable convergence.